 The thing that bothers me the most is when my age or gender affects how I’m perceived by co-workers and colleagues, people who should know better!
 Anecdotally, female junior doctors seem to get a tougher time of it than their male counterparts.
 For instance, many of my peers (both male and female) have reported that female interns and residents seem to have to work harder to earn the respect of some nurses.
 Personally, I have felt at times like I’ve had to prove myself more than my male peers.
 As an intern, I also had my entirely male surgical team make jokes about whether or not I was pregnant because on one occasion I got a little light headed in theatre during a 5-hour operation!
 The resident expected me to make him coffee in the morning and the consultant told me that I was a great intern but would never make a good surgeon due to my delicate constitution.
 Unbelievable!

 I thought that this would improve with time as I became more senior, and generally it has.
 Every now and then though it does still crop up.
-During my caesarean lists at Bentley, theatre staff would often look to my male colleague for instructions even when I was the primary surgeon and he was my assistant.
+During my caesarean lists, theatre staff would often look to my male colleague for instructions even when I was the primary surgeon and he was my assistant.

 Recently, I was the only obstetrician in a small country town for a few days and was covering the roster on my own.
 I had booked a patient for a caesarean section for the Friday morning and had organised theatre staff, anaesthetics and a surgical assistant.
 Another (older male) GP obstetrician arrived that morning and – despite the fact that I was still the duty obstetric doctor – said “Well you’ll be assisting me, then”.
 I was quite affronted by his apparent assumption that either (a) I wasn’t qualified to do caesareans, or (b) that he somehow had more right to do it then me.
 I had to assert that: no, as the duty doctor, I would be doing the caesarean, but that he was most welcome to cancel his clinic patients so that he could assist me if he liked.